 That rhetoric sounds catchy, and it certainly stokes voters’ economic fears of China’s competitiveness while trying to cast Republicans as the reigning deficit hawks on the Hill.
 It will be interesting to watch next week what they cut, what they choose to leave alone, and the gap between defense funding and discretionary spending.

-This article appears in the March 15, 2012, edition of National Journal Daily.
+This article appears in the March 15, 2012, edition of NJ Daily.